filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

     ])
 ```

-> To set this functionality up, **you must also follow the instructions set out in the [field relationships](getting-started#field-relationships) section**.
-If you're using the [app framework](../../app), you can skip this step.

-### Ordering items
+### Reordering items in a relationship

-By default, ordering relationship repeater items is disabled.
+By default, [reordering](#reordering-items) relationship repeater items is disabled.
 This is because your related model needs an `sort` column to store the order of related records.
-To enable ordering, you may use the `orderable()` method:
+To enable reordering, you may use the `orderColumn()` method, passing in a name of the column on your related model to store the order in:

 ```php
 use Filament\Forms\Components\Repeater;